ma3ke/go-cmus-polybar-status/README.md

 # go-cmus-polybar-status
 A verbosely named go program that outputs a string with cmus player status, title, and progress, which can be used to produce a polybar module which shows the cmus player status.

+The program parses the output of `cmus-remote -Q`, and returns a nicely formatted status module that can be used in polybar and other bars.

 ## Installation